 Each volunteer has been given a code (e.g. P1a, P2a, etc.) and the above table relates each code to an "earliest known ancestor" based on documentary evidence and also, where appropriate, to a FT kit number of the testing company FTDNA.

 The very first results for those marked with the Testing Company "OA" (Oxford Ancestors) in the above table of volunteers are summarised under Initial Results.
-Some further results (though not the most recent ones) for those tested with the Testing Company "FT" (FTDNA) appear under Futher Results where there is also included one tested with the company "AN" (Ancestry).
+Some further results, for those tested with the Testing Company "FT" (FTDNA), appear under Some futher Results where there is also included one tested with the company "AN" (Ancestry).
+More results have been added more recently however.
 Most results, including the most recent ones, are given as follows.

 Standard Family Tree DNA (FTDNA) presentation of most of the Results

 A kit number is given in the above table of volunteers for each FTDNA testee (i.e. for most of those who have been tested).
-Hence, almost complete Y-DNA results (Y-SNP and Y-STR) for each FTDNA kit number appear here.
+Hence, almost complete Y-DNA results (Y-SNP and Y-STR) for each FTDNA kit number appear in these listed FTDNA Results though it is necessary to be logged into a FTDNA account to see the results for every kit number in our project.

 Y-DNA matching to the Main English Plant family